solaris-games/solaris/wiki/index.md

 - Specialist C has Weapons -2
 - `effective weapons level = -2 + 3 = +1 weapons` *(Specialist B is ignored)*

+### Formal Alliance Combat Rules
+When formal alliances is enabled then a there are a few conditions that need to be met in order for combat to take place:
+1. When a carrier arrives at a star, if the player is allied with the defender then no combat occurs.
+2. When a carrier arrives at a star, if the player is enemies with the defender then combat occurs.
+2a.
+Carriers in orbit who are allied to the defender will help defend.
+2b.
+If the attacker wins and captures the star, then combat will repeat until there are no enemies to the defender.

+Note: More than 2 players can be in orbit at the star providing that they are allied with the defender.
+Combat will not occur if the guest players are enemies but are both allied to the defender.

 ## Science & Technology

 Science infrastructure built at Stars contribute to the overall research amount